APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: APEX Framework

 \subsubsection{Domain Randomization}

-We apply domain randomization to enhance robustness against the sim-to-real gap and external disturbances.
-We randomize the ground friction coefficient within $[0.3, 1.25]$, vary the base mass by $\pm1~\mathrm{kg}$, scale link masses by $\pm10\%$, perturb the center of mass by up to $(0.2, 0.1, 0.1)~\mathrm{m}$, and randomize PD gains within $[0.9, 1.1]$.
-Random pushes are applied every $4$–$5~\mathrm{s}$ (linear velocity up to $0.4~\mathrm{m/s}$, angular velocity up to $0.6~\mathrm{rad/s}$).
-APEX allows setting the domain randomization to relatively high values without risking the policy converging to overly conservative behaviors.
+We apply domain randomization to improve robustness to the sim-to-real gap and external disturbances.
+We randomize ground friction in $[0.3, 1.25]$, vary base mass by $\pm 1~\mathrm{kg}$, scale link masses by $\pm 10\%$, perturb the center of mass by up to $(0.05, 0.03, 0.03)~\mathrm{m}$, and randomize PD gains in $[0.9, 1.1]$.
+Random pushes are applied every $4$--$5~\mathrm{s}$ (linear velocity up to $0.4~\mathrm{m/s}$, angular velocity up to $0.6~\mathrm{rad/s}$).
+In practice, APEX remains stable under stronger domain randomization without collapsing to overly conservative behaviors.